TomatenMarc/A-Social-Network/solar/README.md

 ## Environment

 Before one can start this project a environment file must be defined regarding the mode in which this project should operate in.
+Therefore the variables inside `.env` can be changed accordingly.

 | Variable             | Development | Production          | Use                                                                    |
 |:--------------------:|:-----------:|:-------------------:|:----------------------------------------------------------------------:|